PerfectlySoft/PerfectDocs/guide/MySQL.md

 public func reset()
 ```

 Resets the statement buffers that are in the server.
-This doesn’t affect bindings or stored results sets.
+This doesn’t affect bindings or stored result sets.
 Learn more about this feature [here](https://dev.mysql.com/doc/refman/5.7/en/mysql-stmt-reset.html).

 ### clearBinds